Steve Anderson (author)

 Stephen F. Anderson (born 1966) is an American writer, freelance editor and translator of German fiction.
 He is bes2t known for his historical thrillers in the Kaspar Brothers series and his work in crime fiction.

 Early life and education

 Anderson was born in 1966 in Southeast Portland, Oregon.
 He was adopted at birth by a couple who lived through World War II, he attributes his intrigue with Germanic influences to his adoptive mother.

-He earned a Master of Arts in History from Portland State University and initally planned to become a history professor.
+He earned a Master of Arts in History from Portland State University and initially planned to become a history professor.
 However, while later serving as a Fulbright Fellow in Munich, Germany, he became interested in writing fiction.

 Anderson worked in several fields, including advertising, marketing, and journalism with the Associated Press, as well as holding positions as a waiter, an Associated Press rookie, and a language instructor.
-He is an amauter beach soccer player, and participated in the Philippine National Beach Football Championship in 2000 and 2002.
+He is an amateur beach soccer player, and participated in the Philippine National Beach Football Championship in 2000 and 2002.
 He is a soccer fan and follows Portland Timbers.
 He currently lives in Portland, Oregon, with his wife, René.